BuzzNotes/Broccoli/OAUTH-SETUP-GUIDE.md

    - `https://broccoli-app.firebaseapp.com` (replace with your Firebase domain)
 6. Add authorized redirect URIs:
    - `https://broccoli-app.firebaseapp.com/__/auth/handler` (replace with your Firebase domain)
+   - `https://auth.expo.io/@austincotter/Broccoli` (for Expo development with proxy)
 7. Click "Create"
 8. Copy the client ID to your `.env` file as `EXPO_PUBLIC_GOOGLE_WEB_CLIENT_ID`

 ### Expo Client ID

-1. Go to "APIs & Services" > "Credentials"
-2. Click "Create Credentials" > "OAuth client ID"
-3. Select "Web application"
-4. Name: "Broccoli Expo Client"
-5. Add authorized redirect URIs:
-   - `exp://sszqfz0-austincotter-9091.exp.direct/--/google-auth`
-   - If you're using EAS, also add: `https://auth.expo.io/@austincotter/Broccoli`
-6. Click "Create"
+For Expo development, we'll use the web client ID with Expo's authentication proxy:

-7. Copy the client ID to your `.env` file as `EXPO_PUBLIC_GOOGLE_EXPO_CLIENT_ID`
+1. Add the web client ID to your `.env` file as `EXPO_PUBLIC_GOOGLE_EXPO_CLIENT_ID`
+2. In your `AuthContext.js`, make sure to set `useProxy: true` in the Google.useAuthRequest configuration
+3. This allows Expo to handle the OAuth flow through their proxy service, avoiding issues with non-standard redirect URIs

 ### Android Client ID